mr-3/mrcube-en-docs/docs/source/user_manual.rst

 Remove Dialog
 -----------------
 If an RDFS class is referred by a type of a resource or a domain or a range of a property, it is inconsistency when the RDFS class is removed.
-If an RDFS property is reffered in the RDF editor, it is inconsistency when the RDFS property is removed.
+If an RDFS property is reffered in the Instance Editor, it is inconsistency when the RDFS property is removed.
 In these cases, when the users remove those RDFS classes or properties, the **Remove Dialog** as shown in :numref:`remove-dialog` is shown before removing them actually.

 Removed RDFS classes or properties are shown in the upper part of :numref:`remove-dialog`.
-RDF resources that referred the removed RDFS classes as their type are shown in the **[RDF Editor]** tab in the lower part of :numref:`remove-dialog`.
-RDF properties that referred the removed RDFS properties are also shown in the **[RDF Editor]** tab.
+RDF resources that referred the removed RDFS classes as their type are shown in the **[Instance Editor]** tab in the lower part of :numref:`remove-dialog`.
+RDF properties that referred the removed RDFS properties are also shown in the **[Instance Editor]** tab.
 RDFS properties that refer removed RDFS classes as their domains or ranges are shown in the **[Property Editor]** tab in the lower part of :numref:`remove-dialog`.

 If the users check the **[Delete Check]** Checkboxes and click **[Apply]** button, RDF resources, RDF properties, and RDFS properties that listed in the lower part of the **Remove Dialog** stop referring to the removed RDFS classes or RDFS properties.
 Then, the RDFS classes and RDFS properties are actually removed.